KDE/cutehmi/README.md

 cutehmi.view.2 --extension="CuteHMI.Examples.SimpleView.0"
 ```

-To create your own extension you can simply copy one of the examples to your own
+To create your own project you can simply copy one of the examples to your own
 subdirectory in `extensions` directory (e.g. `Me/MyExtension.0`), rename `qbs` file
 accordingly to match extension name (`MyExtension.0.qbs`), then edit `qbs` file
 and change `name` property to match extension name (`name:  "Me.MyExtension.0"`)